polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 ![Cryptography receipt](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/crypto-receipt.jpg)

-The ID above is the value returned from **[guid.new]**, and simply a randomly generated id associated with your request, created by the client - Allowing the client to persist the invocation any ways he wants to on his side - But of course more importantly from the server's perspective becoming the equivalent of a _"transaction identifier"_.
+The ID above is the value returned from **[guid.new]**, and simply a randomly generated id associated with your request, created by the client - Allowing the client to persist the invocation.
+More importantly though, from the server's perspective, this becomes the equivalent of a _"transaction identifier"_.
 Since the id is also a part of the payload itself, and hence a part of the message the cryptographic signature was generated from, this prevents _"replay attacks"_, where an adversary can pick up your payload, and replay the same payload again.
-This is accomplished by checking if the **[.request-id]** parts of the payload has been previously executed, and if so, aborting the execution, returning an error to the client.
+This is accomplished by checking if the **[.request-id]** part of the payload has been previously executed, and if so aborting the execution, returning an error to the client.
 To see this in action try to execute the following Hyperlambda _twice_, and notice how the first invocation typically succeeds, while the second invocation fails.